griffithlab/pVACtools/docs/index.rst

 - We now offer a graphical user interface, :ref:`pvacviz`, to run pVACseq as an alernative to using the command line. pVACviz, can also be used to plot and filter your pVACseq results.

+To stay up-to-date on the latest pVACtools releases please join our :ref:`mailing_list`.

 Citation
 --------